SpanNorm: Reconciling Training Stability and Performance in Deep Transformers: Spectral Analysis of Feature Representations

 \subsection{Analysis on Eigenvalue Distribution}

-Following the setup in \citet{loshchilov2025ngpt}'s work, we mainly plot the sorted eigenvalues of the input embedding as shown in Figure \ref{fig:input_embedding_eigenvalue}.
-We can observe that SpanNorm exhibits a much smaller range than PreNorm and HybridNorm.
-Interestingly, Mix-LN shows a similar trend to SpanNorm.
+Following the setup in \citet{loshchilov2025ngpt}'s work, we mainly plot the sorted eigenvalues of the input embedding as shown in Figure~\ref{fig:input_embedding_eigenvalue}.
+We can observe that SpanNorm exhibits a much flatter and more uniform spectrum across all ranks, while PreNorm and HybridNorm are dominated by a few large outliers and Mix-LN, although mitigating these outliers in the head, suffers from a rapid decay in the tail spectrum—indicating potential dimensional collapse.
 Moreover, we also plot the condition number of MLP1 (up-projection matrix) and MLP2 (down-projection matrix) at each layer.
-The left part in Figure \ref{fig:condition_number} shows the condition numbers for MLP matrices at different layer depths, and the right part summarizes the corresponding average condition number.
+The left part in Figure~\ref{fig:condition_number} shows the condition numbers for MLP matrices at different layer depths, and the right part summarizes the corresponding average condition number.
 Our SpanNorm exhibits the smallest condition numbers in the MLP1 matrix.
 When switching to the MLP2, we see the condition number is the smallest across all 4 models at the bottom 6 and top 15 layers.
 The observation here demonstrates the ability of SpanNorm to preserve a well-conditioned and expressive latent space throughout the entire network depth.